-People who get divorced after short-term marriages or marriages where one spouse will be able to reasonably progress to the established standard of living with limited financial support may be entitled to limited duration alimony.
-Limited duration alimony is financial support for a limited time period while one party establishes an even capacity to earn.
+Limited-Duration Alimony: People who get divorced after short-term marriages or marriages where one spouse will be able to reasonably progress to the established standard of living with limited financial support may be entitled to limited duration alimony.
+Limited duration alimony is financial support for a pre-determined period of time while the previously dependent party establishes an even capacity to earn.